Glenn Ivey: Tenure

 Ivey voted with President Joe Biden's stated position 96.2% of the time in the 118th Congress.

+Ivey voted with President Donald Trump's stated position 10.5% of the time in the 119th Congress through 2025.
+The median House Democrat voted with President Trump 10% of the time.

 On July 29, 2024, Ivey was announced as one of six Democratic members of a bipartisan task force investigating the attempted assassination of Donald Trump.

 On March 19, 2025, Ivey became the first member of Congress to call for Chuck Schumer to step down as Senate Minority Leader, after Schumer allowed the Republican government funding bill to pass.

 Elections

 2012

 In October 2011, Ivey said through a spokesperson that he was considering a run for the United States House of Representatives in Maryland's 4th congressional district, challenging the incumbent, Donna Edwards.
 He declared his candidacy on November 3, but dropped out in January 2012, saying he could not raise enough money for his campaign.

 2016

 In September 2015, Ivey announced that he would again run for the House of Representatives in Maryland's 4th congressional district, seeking to succeed Edwards, who unsuccessfully ran for United States Senate in 2016.

 During the primary, Ivey was endorsed by former United States attorney general Eric Holder, Prince George's county executive Rushern Baker, state senator Victor R. Ramirez, and many municipal leaders.
 He also led his competitors, including former Maryland lieutenant governor Anthony Brown and state delegate Joseline Peña-Melnyk, in fundraising until the very end of the campaign.

 The primary was held on April 26, 2016.
 Brown defeated Ivey, 41.6% to 34.0%, a margin of 8,712 votes out of 114,623 cast.
 Peña-Melnyk took 19.0%.
 Ivey worked as an attorney in private practice following his loss.